 If you plan to apply for funding through your band, try to to do this three to four months early so that you can secure funding on time to start your studies.
 Remember to ask what your band will cover as not all funding will cover your living expenses.

-Learn more about Aboriginal Funding available at Selkirk.
+Learn more about Indigenous Student Funding available at Selkirk.
 Contact Financial Aid Officer, Teresa Dolan at 250.365.1290 if you need help applying for additional support or to explore the scholarships and bursary options.

 Step 4 - Complete College Readiness Tool